 Some people object to using GAL's or PAL's (see the Programming notes above).
 Ok, look at what the GIDE does and build a circuit with TTL-class chips.
 Of course, others have built such circuits.
-One example is this IDE interface for a Z80 8-bit interface by "phil" at retroleum.co.uk.
-Note how it supports 16-bit IDE data, by using a Z80 address line to read a different I/O port for the other 8-bit byte.
+One example WAS at www.retroleum.co.uk in 2011 (not in 2019): an 8-bit IDE interface for a Z80.
+It supported 16-bit IDE data, by using a Z80 address line to read a different I/O port for the other 8-bit byte.
 IDE drives built after a certain date or of a certain size, don't support 8-bit data transfers.
 I was referred to this site by Jim Skinner - thank you!

 In Feb 2011 I made this partial list of The Computer Journal articles about the GIDE, as below.
-It's not complete as I and others discussed Tilmann's GIDE in the period of 1993 to 1996. - Herb Johnson.
+It's not complete as I and others discussed Tilmann's GIDE in the period of 1993 to 1996.
+Issues of TCJ are available on Bill Kibler's Web site and elsewhere on the Web as of 2019. - Herb Johnson.

 issue 56 "connecting IDE drives to 8-bit systems" by Reh - ECB bus card

 issue 63 "Connecting IDE Drives" part II by Reh